 The human gastrointestinal tract is one of the most complex ecosystems known.
 Over 100 trillion friendly bacteria are found in the gut, this is over 10 times the amount of cells found in the human body.
 It’s believed around 90% of our neurotransmitters are produced within the gut and around 60-80% of our immune system is found there.

-So many people nowadays live with gut-based illnesses and don't actually realize the effect it can have towards optimal health.
-Naturally occuring good bacteria that is found in the gut is called probiotics.
-When there is an imbalance in this good bacteria problems start to occur within the gastrointestional tract and with our immune system.
+So many people nowadays live with gut-based illnesses and don’t actually realise the effect it can have towards optimal health.
+Naturally occurring good bacteria that is found in the gut are called probiotics.
+When there is an imbalance in these good bacteria problems start to occur within the gastrointestinal tract and with our immune system.
 This can cause people to feel lousy, foggy, irritated, bloated, fatigued, constipated.
-Impaired digestion can also cause weight gain, deficiencies, hormonal imbalances, anxiety, depression, auto immune conditions, skin issues such as acne, ezcema and more.
+Impaired digestion can also cause weight gain, deficiencies, hormonal imbalances, anxiety, depression, autoimmune conditions, skin issues such as acne, eczema and more.

 These issues all link back to how balanced your gut flora is and how well your body can absorb essential nutrients from food.
 There are so many aspects of modern day life which can affect your gut flora such as stress, pollution, pesticides, antibiotic use, food intolerances, processed and refined foods, caffeine and alcohol.

-Improving my digestion had a profound effect on my overall health so I thought I would share some simple tips that I have learnt and now use to help with this process.
+Improving my digestion had a profound effect on my overall health so I thought I would share some simple tips that I have learned and now use to help with this process.

 3. Sleep more – Make sure you get a sold and unbroken 7-8 hours of sleep every night.
 Restorative sleep is critical for all levels of health.
 It may be hard going to bed earlier but your body will thank you for it.